diegomarquez/game-builder/README.md

 -----------------------------------

-#### Status: v1 of examples is complete. v2, should be a little less verbose.
+#### Status: v2 of examples is complete.
+This is starting to look good, but there is still yet documentation to be written about the examples.

 -----------------------------------